 SBA officials continue to emphasize that they believe the Debenture Program is working well and they want to expand it.
 The governing law and regulations for the Debenture Program have undergone several revisions since 1994 that have further streamlined and improved the SBIC Program.
 SBA has continued its outreach to institutional investors, bank regulators and prospective applicants in order to enlarge the existing Debenture program and to create ways for SBICs to make certain kinds of equity investments without undermining the financial integrity of the Debenture Program.

-During the 2018 Federal fiscal year (October 1 – September 30) (Federal FY) ended September 30, 2018, SBA licensed a total of 25 SBICs with approximately $1.2 billion of private capital.
-Of those, 21 were Debenture SBICs and four were Unleveraged SBICs.
-During the first three quarters the 2019 Federal FY ended June 30, 2019, SBA licensed a total of 10 SBICs (of which seven were Debenture SBICs and three were Unleveraged SBICs) with approximately $761 million of private capital.
+During the 2019 Federal fiscal year (October 1 – September 30) (Federal FY) ended September 30, 2019, SBA licensed a total of 18 SBICs with approximately $1.2 billion of private capital.
+Of those, 15 were Debenture SBICs and three were Unleveraged SBICs.

 LMI and Energy Saving Debentures